Management

 Contents

-This introductory course provides students who chose business administration as a minor subject with the fundamental understanding of management of organizations.
-First, the lecture gives an overview about the importance of management in general, and it highlights its relevance as an academic discipline.
+This introductory course provides students who choose business administration as a minor subject with the fundamental understanding of management of organizations.
+First, the lecture gives an overview of the importance of management in general and highlights its relevance as an academic discipline.
 Furthermore, it discusses its theoretical and conceptual foundations, and elaborates on the management functions planning and control, organization, human resources, and leadership.
-Working on the topics management and ethics, international management, nonprofit management and public management, the course illustrates current challenges in the field of management.
+Working on selected focus topics, the course illustrates current challenges in the field of management.

 Learning outcomes